Meet The People That Make It Happen Above And Below The Water

 Dawn Clerkson – IDC Staff Instructor

-From Kent in South East England, Dawn caught the dive bug while vacationing in Cyprus.
-She immediately went on to take her Open Water course in the Red Sea, Egypt, then left the corporate lifestyle and the bright lights of London behind for a trip to Australia in 2001 where she worked her way up to Instructor level.
-She worked for several dive centers and live-aboards on the Great Barrier Reef in northern Queensland before leaving Australia for the Gulf of Thailand where she spent the next year instructing out of Koh Samui.
-She then spent eight years teaching in the British Virgin Islands before joining Lobster Pot in February 2013.
-Her most memorable dive experiences are the wreck of the SS Yongala in Australia, the wreck of the President Coolidge in Vanuatu, diving with manatees in Mexico, whale shark encounters in Thailand and the pristine reefs of Malaysia’s Perhentian Islands.
-Dawn likes to chill out practising yoga and swinging in her hammock after a hard day out in the water.
+From Kent in southeast England, Dawn got Open Water certified in the Red Sea, Egypt, then left the corporate lifestyle and the bright lights of London behind for a trip to Australia in 2001 where she worked her way up to Instructor level.
+After working at several dive centers and live-aboards on the Great Barrier Reef in northern Queensland she moved to Thailand where she spent the next year instructing out of Koh Samui.
+She then spent ten years teaching in the British Virgin Islands, Mexico and Malta before joining The Lobster Pot in February 2013.
+Her most memorable dive experiences are the wreck of the SS Yongala in Australia, the wreck of the President Coolidge in Vanuatu, diving with manatees in Mexico and whale shark encounters in Thailand.
+Her favourite Cayman dive sites are Turtle Reef, Orange Canyon, Bullwinkle and the wreck of the Doc Poulson.
+After a hard day out in the water, Dawn likes to chill out practising yoga and swinging in her hammock.

-Marsha Clair – Sales Clerk & Rescue Diver
+Marsha Clair – Sales Clerk, Rescue Diver & Divemaster Trainee